 A website built with AngularJS loads all of its content on a single page.
 Its template remains unchanged, only the copy reloads to display the information a visitor requested.

-Can SEOs do anything about it, or should they give up and leave any AngularJS pages on the site unoptimized?
+Can anything be done about it, or should AngularJS pages be left on the site unoptimized?

 No, absolutely not!
 For starters, you can actually optimize AngularJS.
 Granted, it requires some technical SEO know how, but it can be done.